Daily first-time positivity rates soar: State to 11.08%, Palm Beach County to 10.38%

-Florida's daily first-time positivty rate reached 11.08, which is the highest in five months, as Palm Beach County's percentage was 10.38, the highest in one months.
+Florida's daily first-time positivty rate reached 11.08 percent, which is the highest in five months, as Palm Beach County's percentage was 10.38, the highest in one month.
 Also, Florida's coronavirus cases rose by 8,198, one day after 7,391 infections were the fewest in nearly one month, and deaths increased by 96, which was 19 more than Sunday, the Florida Department of Health announced Monday afternoon.

 The state considers anything above 5 percent in the dangers threshold.